dleclercpro/CC1111/README.md

 # CC1111
-My own attempt at writing a firmware to operate the CC1111 from Texas Instruments.
+Firmware to operate the CC1111 from Texas Instruments and use it to communicate with MiniMed Paradigm insulin pumps from Medtronic.